utdata/rwdir/05-transform.Rmd

 Create new code blocks and filter for each of the following:

 - Wells with a proposed use of Irrigation.
 - Wells at least 1000 feet deep.
+(HINT: If you are filtering on a number, don't put it in quotes, or it will become text instead.)
 - One more that might help you answer one of your goals you listed above.

 ### Common mistakes with filter